sgharms/website/source/guides/router_primer.md

 to `App.get('router').transitionTo('someState')`.
 This change can also be triggered by  executing the `transitionTo` action as a result of a browser event: typically, click.
 This section will show how to change state as a result of an event.
-The subsequent section will cover how to effect state change as a result of the URL slug &mdash; the case that truly lives up to the name "Router."

 Frequently a click event will cause a change in state.
 A click on a post's title in a blog application should transition state to one where that route is